ActivitySim/activitysim/docs/models.rst

 Work From Home
 --------------

-Telecommuting is defined as workers who work from home instead of going to work.
+(**In development**) Telecommuting is defined as workers who work from home instead of going to work.
 It only applies to workers with a regular workplace outside of home.
 The telecommute model consists of two submodels - this work from home model and a person :ref:`telecommute_frequency` model.

-The work from home model is typically run after usual work location choice and before the coordinated daily activity pattern (CDAP) model.
-It predicts for all workers whether they usually work from home.
-If work from home is chosen, then the work from home model overrides the previously calculated usual work location field since it is no longer valid.
+This model predicts for all workers whether they usually work from home.

-The work from home model includes the ability to adjust the work from home alternative constant to attempt to realize a work from home percent for what-if type analysis.
+The work from home model includes the ability to adjust a work from home alternative constant to attempt to realize a work from home percent for what-if type analysis.
-This iterative procedure takes as input a number of iterations, a target work from home percent, a tolerance percent for convergence, and the name of the coefficient to adjust.
+This iterative single process procedure takes as input a number of iterations, a filter on the choosers to use for the calculation, a target work from home percent, a tolerance percent for convergence, and the name of the coefficient to adjust.
 An example setup is below and the coefficient adjustment at each iteration is:
 ``new_coefficient = log( target_percent / current_percent ) + current_coefficient``.

 ::